cosmos/sdk-tutorials/tutorials/oracle/docs/03-testing-oracle.md

 # Testing the Oracle Module

 We will guide you through the process of testing the Oracle module in your application.
 The Oracle module uses vote extensions to provide current price data.
+If you would like to see the complete working oracle module please see [here](https://github.com/cosmos/sdk-tutorials/blob/master/tutorials/oracle/base/x/oracle).

 ## Step 1: Compile and Install the Application